nachocaru/xaprb.com/content/blog/2007-09-06-organizing-high-performance-mysql-2nd-edition.md

 title: Organizing High Performance MySQL, 2nd Edition
 date: "2007-09-06"
 permalink: /2007/09/06/organizing-high-performance-mysql-2nd-edition/
-description:
-  - >
-    Writing a book is a classic multiple-hierarchy problem with only approximate solutions.
-tags:
-  - indexes
-  - multiple hierarchy problem
-  - MySQL
-  - writing
 ---
 I mentioned earlier that I'd blog about progress on the book as we go.
 It's not only progress on the book itself &#8212; I want to write about the process of writing, because I think it's very interesting and relevant to software engineering.
 I'm finding a lot of the work in writing a book comes from some of the same things that make software hard: coordinating work, deciding what should go where, and so on.